tardate/blog.tardate.com/_posts/2025-07-13-airline-the-dc3-in-post-war-history.md

 is a propeller-driven airliner manufactured by the Douglas Aircraft Company.
 It had a lasting effect on the airline industry from the 1930s, with examples still in use today.

 In 1:72 scale, Airfix is the queen of the sky.
-It's new tool from 2013 has shown up in a number of releases - most recently in 2022 as the Airfix Douglas C-47 Skytrain No. A08014
+It's new tool from 2013 has shown up in a number of releases - most recently in 2022 as the [Airfix Douglas C-47 Skytrain No. A08014](https://www.scalemates.com/kits/airfix-a08014-douglas-c-47-skytrain--1452855).

 [![A08014](/assets/2025-07-13-airline-the-dc3-in-post-war-history/A08014.jpg)](https://www.scalemates.com/kits/airfix-a08014-douglas-c-47-skytrain--1452855)